People looking at items in the food pantry

 • DuPage County Health Department: The DuPage County Health Department (DCHD) aims to protect the health of residents and visitors through services provided.

 • DuPage Health Coalition: a nonprofit organization, operates several programs that keep residents healthy, regardless of their ability to pay.
-They are a partnership of hospitals, doctors and community organizations working together to offer efficient and effective healthcare, making it easier for low-income families to receive high quality healthcare.
+They are a partnership of hospitals, doctors and community organizations working together to offer efficient and effective health care, making it easier for low-income families to receive high quality health care.

 • Medicaid: Medicaid and All Kids cover health care for low income people of all ages in Illinois.
 The Illinois Department of Health Care and Family Services (HFS) is committed to improving the health of Illinois' families by providing access to quality health care.
 This mission is accomplished through HFS Medical Programs that pay for a wide range of health services, provided by thousands of medical providers throughout Illinois, to about two million Illinoisans each year.